 George Mason’s Gunston Hall

-Located not far from Mount Vernon, Gunston Hall is the historic home of George Mason, the outspoken proponent of civil liberties and author of Virginia’s Declaration of Rights, yet also a former slave owner.
-This sprawling site includes restored structures and interpretative actors throughout the grounds that depict the varying contributors, including slaves, that made the 18th-century household work.
+Located near Mount Vernon, Gunston Hall is the historic home of George Mason, a prominent proponent of civil liberties and author of Virginia’s Declaration of Rights, who was also a former slave owner.
+This sprawling site includes restored structures and interpretative actors throughout the grounds that depict the varying contributors, including enslaved people, who made the 18th-century household work.

 Where: Mason Neck, Fairfax County, Virginia

-Hot tip: Read more about this Founding Father’s complicated relationship with slavery before you visit, to get a better understanding of his viewpoints.
-Purchase of a general admission ticket grants access to the grounds, museum, and limited access to the mansion.
+Hot tip: Read more about this Founding Father’s complicated relationship with slavery before you visit.
+The purchase of a general admission ticket grants access to the grounds, museum, and limited access to the mansion.
 A Grounds Pass is available for you to explore the grounds on your own.
+Here are more ideas on how to spend a day at Gunston Hall

 Laurel Grove School Museum